FreshKernel/kraft-sync/CONTRIBUTING.md

 If you're not using any of the supported IDEs, text editor or something like `vim` and you want to test the changes, and you want to test the code changes, you can use the following Gradle tasks:

-- `./gradlew build` to build the project, running checks, tests and build JAR files
+- `./gradlew build` to build the project, running checks, lints, tests and build JAR files
-- `./gradlew minimizedJar` to build the full JAR file to build the minimized one
 - `./gradlew run` to run the application
+- `./gradlew shadowJar` to build the uber JAR file
-- `./gradlew runJar` to run the application using the JAR file in GUI mode
+- `./gradlew runJar` to run the application using the uber JAR file in GUI mode
-- `./gradlew runJarCli` to run the application using the JAR file in non-GUI mode
+- `./gradlew runJarCli` to run the application using the uber JAR file in non-GUI mode
+- `./gradlew minimizedJar` to build the minimized JAR file.
 - `./gradlew runMinimizedJar` to run the application using the minimized JAR file in GUI mode
 - `./gradlew runMinimizedJarCli` to run the application using the minimized JAR file in non-GUI mode
+- `./gradlew obfuscatedJar` to build the obfuscated JAR file.
+- `./gradlew runObfuscatedJar` to run the application using the obfuscated JAR file in GUI mode
+- `./gradlew runObfuscatedJarCli` to run the application using the obfuscated JAR file in non-GUI mode

 </details>